- PrintArticle Summary

 How long do Ritalin withdrawals last?

-The duration of the physical symptoms of Ritalin withdrawal generally last from 1-3 weeks, depending on the length of the addiction and how high the dosages were.
+The duration of the physical symptoms of Ritalin withdrawal generally lasts from 1-3 weeks, depending on the length of the addiction and how high the dosages were.
 Without treatment, the timeline for symptoms can last much longer, and the psychological symptoms can be more severe.

 Do you have a list of popular terms or slang terms for Ritalin?